daisys-ai/daisys-api-python/docs/input.rst

 Input Text Customization
 ------------------------

-Our models employ a powerful ``Normalizer`` (Advanced Text and SSML Tag Processor tool) designed to process and normalize text, making it more readable and coherent.
+Our models employ a powerful ``Normalizer`` (Advanced Text and SSML Tag Processing tool) designed to process and normalize text, making it more readable and coherent.
 It is equipped with a default pipeline of operations to apply on the input text, but it also allows for customizing the normalization process according to specific needs.

-Processor applies a series of pre-defined steps by default to transform your text:
+The Normalizer applies a series of pre-defined steps by default to transform the text:

 Default pipeline: